wyhaines/docs-test/docs/learn/tce/getting-started.md

 ## Asynchrony

-The PSRB is fully **asynchronous**: TCE nodes need _not_ wait for other nodes to proceed at any stage of the algorithm.
+Topos's PSRB is fully **asynchronous**: TCE nodes need _not_ wait for other nodes to proceed at any stage of the algorithm.
 The innovative broadcast construction allows agreement to be reached without any time bound on message transmission and doesn't halt to wait for synchronization between participants.

 :::tip
-**Partial ordering**, **unbound scalability**, and **asynchrony** are key differentiators and all combined result in a **simpler**, **more efficient**, and **more robust** cross-subnet transport mechanism than consensus mechanisms.
+**Partial ordering**, **unbound scalability**, and **asynchrony** are key differentiators which all combined result in a **simpler**, **more efficient**, and **more robust** cross-subnet transport mechanism than consensus mechanisms.
 :::